 The average person now has 8.4 social media accounts - a near-doubling from 4.8 in 2014.

-As a result, brands now have to track more social media platforms or work with influencers across their entire social media footprint.
-They are typically doing the latter.
+As a result, brands now have to track more social media platforms or work with influencers across their entire social media footprint - the latter being a more common choice.

 7. Instagram is the most important platform

-8. Affiliate marketers tend to concentrate on blogging
+8. Content marketers focus their efforts on blogging

 9. The content of influencers is expanding dramatically

-These days, there is an increasing segmentation in the type of influencer.
-This includes tech, skin care, pets, and much more.
+Now, there is an increasing segmentation in the type of influencer - this includes tech, skin care, pets, and much more.

-10. Influencer content is more trusted than brand content
+10. Influencer content is more trusted than branded content

 This reality creates opportunities for brands willing to use respected influencers, which may allow them to build trust, authority, and credibility with their audiences.